To sixth- and seventh-graders everywhere, slimy things whipped up in lab beakers will forever be cool.

 “What was most fun was seeing my postdocs and grad students get inspired by the fact that they can have this inspirational effect,” said Gerwick.
 “To see them in this role was really satisfying to me.”

-Calvin One Deer, director of grant funded student programs at Palomar College, said the visit was among several trips to San Diego State University, the Reuben H. Fleet Science Center, and a science fair at Petco Park that GEAR-UP enabled middle school students to make this year.
+Calvin One Deer, director of grant funded student programs at Palomar College, said the visit was among several trips to places like San Diego State University, the Reuben H. Fleet Science Center, and a science fair at Petco Park that GEAR-UP enabled middle school students to make this year.

 Barth said she would welcome a chance for return visits to Scripps.